techidaily/site-win11-tips/source/_posts/explore-effortless-edits-crafting-new-folders-on-windows-11.md

 ![Create New Folder in Windows 11 Using Keyboard Shortcut](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/create-new-folder-in-windows-11-using-keyboard-shortcut.jpg)

- For more such useful shortcuts, why not check our[ultimate guide on Windows 11 keyboard shortcuts](https://www.makeuseof.com/windows-11-keyboard-shortcuts/) ?
+ For more such useful shortcuts, why not check our [ultimate guide on Windows 11 keyboard shortcuts](https://www.makeuseof.com/windows-11-keyboard-shortcuts/) ?

 ## 4\.
 Create a New Folder With Command Prompt or PowerShell

  Another way to create folders on Windows is via a command-line utility.
-While it may not be as quick as the other methods mentioned above, it can certainly come in handy if you need to[create multiple folders at once](https://www.makeuseof.com/windows-10-11-create-multiple-folders/) .
+While it may not be as quick as the other methods mentioned above, it can certainly come in handy if you need to [create multiple folders at once](https://www.makeuseof.com/windows-10-11-create-multiple-folders/) .

  You can use Command Prompt or Windows PowerShell to create new folders on Windows.
 Here are the steps you need to follow:

 1. Use the**Win + S** keyboard shortcut to open Windows Search.
 2. Type**Command Prompt** or**PowerShell** in the search box and select**Run as administrator** .
-3. Select**Yes** when the[User Account Control (UAC) prompt](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) appears.
+3. Select**Yes** when the [User Account Control (UAC) prompt](https://www.makeuseof.com/windows-11-disable-user-account-control-prompt/) appears.
 4. In the console, type the following command and press**Enter** to navigate to the location where you want to create a new folder.
 Make sure you replace**Directory** in the following command with the actual directory location where you want to create the folder.
 `cd Directory`
 5. Next, type**mkdir** followed by the name of the folder you wish to create and press**Enter** .
 For instance, if you were to create a folder named**Work** , you'd type the following command: